libDrive/libDrive/README.md

 ### Setup

-You could use Heroku to host libDrive, just click the button below and follow instructions
+The easiest method is deploying to Heroku, just click the button below and follow instructions

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/libDrive/heroku)

-If you would like to host libDrive some place else (such as a personal computer), do the following:
+If you would like to host libDrive some place else (such as a personal computer or server), do the following:

 - First make sure you have all the [prerequisites](#prerequisites)
 - Now download the latest server version from [here](https://github.com/libDrive/libDrive/releases/latest).
 The file name should look like this: `libDrive_Server.zip`